 Dallas employment law firms and consultations in Texas

-The typical consultation fee in Dallas is $75 for an employment lawyer.
+A consultation fee in Dallas varies considerably for an employment attorney.
 Nobody wants to spend money to find out they don’t have a case.
 You can understand the desire for a free consultation.
-However, $75 is money well spent to gain advice about how to deal with a bad workplace situation.
+However, a consultation fee is money well spent to gain advice about how to deal with a bad workplace situation.
 Dallas employment lawyers should offer useful advice in any consultation.
 Especially if you paid for it.
 Before paying for a consultation, ask whether the Dallas employment lawyer will give you advice.
 If you will not get advice then you may want to talk to other employment attorneys.

 EEOC lawyers in Dallas, Texas